farrelptrj/farrelptrj/README.md

-# Hi there 👋, I'm Farrel Putra Rijal
+# Hi there 👋, I'm Muhammad Farrel Putra Janesa

 🎓 I'm an undergraduate student passionate about **Web Development, Machine Learning, and Cloud Computing**.
 🚀 Actively learning and building projects with **Laravel, Python, SQL, and Computational Biology**.